tayfun/vim-pathogen/README.md

 Some Info
 ---------

 I may add explanations to some of the functionality later.
-For the most part .gvimrc file has comments for all the commands anyway.
+For the most part .vimrc file has comments for all the commands anyway.

 * One shortcut I like is F7 which is mapped to open nerdtree.